redhat-developer/devspaces-images/codeready-workspaces-traefik/docs/content/providers/consul-catalog.md

 _Optional_

-Certificate Authority used for the secure connection to Consul, defaults to the system bundle.
+`ca` is the path to the CA certificate used for Consul communication, defaults to the system bundle if not specified.

 ```yaml tab="File (YAML)"
 providers: